geoschemas-org/geoshapes/README.md

 The goal is to use SHACL to define our goals as constraint and then test our graphs against this constraint.

+As an initial test we are using the Google required and recommend elements for schema.org/DataSet at https://developers.google.com/search/docs/data-types/dataset

 ## Set up a Python Env with pySHACL (see refs)